Darryl-Chamberlain-Jr/Chamberlain_Tenure_Packet/1_Introduction/1_1_Executive_Summary/Executive Summary.md

 My peer observations are equally as positive.
 When designing courses (such as the new Programming for Data Science course CSCI 251) I attend to varying levels of conception as well as student affect (attitudes, emotions, and values).
 Assignments are designed to both intellectucally challenge students as well as provide supports for a safe environment to learn without fear of judgement.
 Students are provided significant content feedback along with encouragement to continue their strong work.
 My teaching philosophy in the Summary of Teaching Effectiveness section expands on this focus of both teaching and fostering students as people who can excel at mathematics.

-I have participated in numerous teaching development opportunties both within and outside of ERAU-W. The most significant was my one-year fellowship New Experiences in Teaching (NExT) with the Mathematics Association of America.
+I have participated in numerous teaching development opportunties both within and outside of ERAU-W. The most significant was my one-year fellowship New Experiences in Teaching (NExT) with the Mathematical Association of America.
 This program is designed for new tenure-track mathematics faculty to learn about teaching innovations and expectations.

 ## Research